Quarter-a-Pencil Salesman

 Once the tardy bell rang and the students took their seats, one of the students needed a pencil.
 Another student, an easy-going kind of guy, pulled a new pencil from his pencil bag and handed it over to the other student, who exchanged a quarter for it.

-What A Teen Learns
+What a Teen learns

 Every child, pre-teen, or teenager needs to build a business at some point in their early years, even if it’s small and only for a few months.